MicrosoftDocs/minecraft-creator/creator/TestDocs/GettingStarted.md

 ### What's Next?

-Now that your developer environment is now set up, you can now get started with creating your first Add-On by learning more about Resource Packs.
+Now that your development environment is set up, you can start creating your first Add-On by learning more about Resource Packs.

 > [!div class="nextstepaction"]
 > [Resource Pack](ResourcePack.md)